 How the Right is Wrong: Understanding and Overcoming Fundamentalism

-November 8-9, 2019 at Southminster Presbyterian Church in Beaverton with Westar Scholars Mary Keller and Michael Zbaraschuk : This multi-disciplinary event will provide an analysis of and response to Christian fundamentalism and draw on work on the religious engagement of climate science, the religious decline among millennials in North America, comparative religious studies, and religious pluralism and spiritual practice.
+November 8-9, 2019 at Southminster Presbyterian Church in Beaverton with Westar Scholars Mary Keller and Michael Zbaraschuk : This multi-disciplinary event provided an analysis of and response to Christian fundamentalism, drawing on work on the religious engagement of climate science, the religious decline among millennials in North America, comparative religious studies, and religious pluralism and spiritual practice.

 The Contemporary Challenge of Easter with Dr. John Dominic Crossan, April 5-6, 2019